ly-web/appweb7/samples/typical-server/README.md

-Simple Server Sample
+Tyical Server Sample
 ===

-This sample shows how to embed Appweb into a main program using a one-line embedding API.
+This sample shows how to embed Appweb using the full embedding API.

 Requirements
 ---